Jbanach123/Terminal-Applications-Python-Projects/README.md

 # Terminal-Applications
+- Morse Code Converter📡 – Encode and decode messages using the Morse code alphabet with error handling.
 - Coffee Machine☕ – Simulation of a coffee machine that manages resources and transactions.
 - Quiz❓- Terminal-based True/False Quiz game that asks a series of questions, keeps track of the score, and provides feedback on each answer.(OOP)
 - Blackjack Game🃏 - Simple console-based version of the popular card game where you try to beat the dealer.